Melissa Chase

 Melissa Erin Chase is an American cryptographer known for her research on attribute-based encryption, digital credentials, and information privacy.
 She works at Microsoft Research.

 Education

 Chase graduated in 2003 from Harvey Mudd College, with a senior thesis in mathematics about the shortest path problem, advised by Ran Libeskind-Hadas.
 She earned a Ph.D. from Brown University with Anna Lysyanskaya as her doctoral advisor.

 Contributions

 At Microsoft, Chase is one of the developers of Picnic, a digital signature scheme that Microsoft has submitted to the National Institute of Standards and Technology Post-Quantum Cryptography Standardization competition.
-Chase spoke about the project as an invited speaker at Real World Crypto 2018 in Zurich.
+Chase spoke about the project as an invited speaker at Real World Crypto 2018 in Zürich.